-- History: You want to remind yourself of who bought what when, when they went live, how long that took, what the customers standards for success were, and what issues any of the users have had over the course of their contract.
+- History: Remind yourself who bought what when, when they went live, how long that took, what the customers standards for success were, and what issues any of the users have had over the course of their contract.

-- Performance: Know how your product has performed for your customer, as well as how they perceive that your product has delivered real value.
+- Performance: Know how your product has performed for your customer as well as how they perceive that your product has delivered real value.
 Usage trends and surveys are key to understanding how your customer regards the performance of their purchase.

-- Functional Capabilities: You need to know if your customers are making full and appropriate use of your solution.
-Analyze how the product is currently configured and assess whether or not that’s the best configuration for their needs as you now know them.
+- Functional Capabilities: Know if your customers are making full and appropriate use of your solution.
+Analyze how the product is currently configured and assess whether or not that’s the best configuration for their needs as you know them.
 Assess how fully they are using integrations, reporting, or new features.
-This is where you review how much of a fit your product is for your customer.

 2. Meet to Secure the Renewal